 Meet the Attorneys

-At North Metro Litigators, we provide aggressive representation to our clients in the courtroom.
+The attorneys at Hait & Kuhn work with a wide variety of clients in difficult circumstances.
+Whether you are going through a tough divorce, filing for bankruptcy or recovering from a serious injury, our close-knit team of lawyers will fight to make sure you get the outcome you deserve.
+We provide aggressive representation to our clients in the courtroom.
+We are the premier attorneys for Alpharetta, Woodstock, and the entire north metro-Atlanta region for family law, personal injury, divorce, bankruptcy, and more.
 We enjoy preparing cases for trial, and apply a proactive approach to litigation.
 We anticipate the legal strategies of opposing counsel and are always one step ahead of the game, vigorously protecting the rights of our clients.
 We offer free initial consultations to all prospective clients – evening and weekend appointments are available.

 Mr. Alexander Gray Hait (“Alex”) graduated from Georgia Tech in 1989 and went straight into Law School at New England School of Law, Boston, Massachusetts.
 Alex was admitted to the Georgia Bar in May of 1992 before he finished law school.
 In October of 1992, Alex was admitted to practice law in New York and New Jersey.
 Following graduation, Alex practiced law for a year in New Jersey and New York with Horowitz & Horowitz.
 His initial exposure to law was Personal Injury and General Civil Litigation.
 Alex handled several jury trials right out of the gate.
 In 1993, Alex returned to Atlanta and worked with Clark & Washington, PC.
 Although Alex continued litigating personal injury claims and settling cases, his area of expertise expanded to consumer bankruptcy.